vesse/mapserver/README.md

 - Switch road network to Digiroad
 - Convert styles to YSLD and use the YSLD extension
 - Airport icons (lentokenttapiste is imported but not used now)
+- Import only needed types for smaller DB size